Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

 Repot Creeping Moss at the beginning of the growing season only when growth has began to suffer as the plant prefers to be slightly root-bound.

-Use a pot 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Use a pot 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these ceramic pots with drainage holes and saucer on Amazon.

 Pruning